LinuxTag: LinuxTag 1999

 The LinuxTag 1999 was announced nation-wide for the first time and hence drew some 7,000 visitors.
 Due to the ".com" boom which also triggered many major players in the IT industry to embrace Open Source Software, the booths from companies filled a whole building of the university, among then Hewlett-Packard, IBM, SuSE etcetera.
 The booths of non-commercial projects occupied another, smaller building, while the talks used all major lecture rooms.
 It was also the first time an opportunity to take the LPI Exam 101 was offered.
 This was the last time LinuxTag was held in Kaiserslautern, because the number of attendees equalled the number of students at this time at the University of Kaiserslautern and there was no space left to grow.

 In the aftermath of this event, the LinuxTag association was founded.

 Stuttgart

 In 2000 and 2001 LinuxTag was held in Stuttgart.

 LinuxTag 2000

 LinuxTag 2000 took place at the Stuttgart Trade Fair from 29 June to 2 July (i.e., four days) and was attended by approximately 17,000 visitors.
 The conference included a business track for the first time, devoted to such topics as IT security, legal aspects of Free Software, potential applications of Linux and Open Source Software in commercial applications.
 IT decision-makers presented case studies of applications of Free Software.
-Among the speakers were J. D. Frazer aka Illiad, the creator of User Friendly, Rob "Cmdr Taco" Malda, initiator of Slashdot and keynote speaker was Richard M. Stallman.
+Among the speakers were J. D. Frazer Illiad, the creator of User Friendly, Rob "Cmdr Taco" Malda, initiator of Slashdot and keynote speaker was Richard M. Stallman.